 - Offshore companies may also acquire premises for their business or as residences for their foreign employees.

-- Permission to acquire land for other types of properties (e.g. offices, leisure, industrial, etc.) is granted under certain conditions such as the percentage of foreign participation in the scheme, the actual amount of foreign investment and other government policies.
+- Permission to acquire land outside development areas for other types of properties (e.g. offices, leisure, industrial, etc.) is granted under certain conditions such as the percentage of foreign participation in the scheme, the actual amount of foreign investment and other government policies.

 The property buying process